-- A student's access code is found in your MyMathLab Student Access that you can purchase online with an access code using a credit card. - The course ID number will be given to you the first day of class.
-The course ID number foryour course is likely: tunstall31055 for Black 3 or tunstall85364 for Red 2 - A valid email address that you check on a regular basis.
+- A student's access code is found in your MyMathLab Student Access Kit that comes with the book, or you can purchase online an access code using a credit card. - The course ID number will be given to you the first day of class.
+Course ID number for your course: martin38655 (Black 2nd) or martin13478 (Black 3rd) or martin06856(Red 4th) - A valid email address that you check on a regular basis.
 I highly recommend using your SPC e-mail.
 You must also register with your full legal name (the same name that shows up on my roster).
-Do NOT use nicknames, name abbreviations, etc. - SPC Zip Code: 79336
+Do NOT use nick names, name abbreviations, etc. - SPC Zip Code: 79336

 See attached sheet for more details on getting registered into MyMathLab.
-You are expected to be registered and actively working on your assignments by the beginning of the second week of classes.
+You are expected to be registered and actively working on your homework assignments by the beginning of the second week of classes (Aug 20)

-It is YOUR responsibility to keep up with the online work.
-I will not remind you every day to do assignments that have been posted.
-You can always assume if we have done new material, you might have new assignments.
-There are no time extensions or make-ups.
+It is YOUR responsibility to keep up with the online homework.
+I will not remind you every day to do your homework assignments that have been posted.
+You can always assume if we have done new material, you have new homework assignments.
+There are no homework extensions or make-ups.